LunaCreates/Luna-Creates/src/site/blog/best-honeymoon-destinations-in-august.md

 You can discover plenty of things for couples to do including a Cousin Island day trip or exploring the Seychelles National Botanical Gardens.
 There are lots to do here, so you can split your time between the beach and discovering this wonderful honeymoon destination.

-If you're looking for the best gift for honeymooners or you want to create a memory of your honeymoon, a world map pinboard is the perfect
+If you're looking for the best gift for honeymooners or you want to create a memory of your honeymoon, a [world map pinboard](https://lunacreates.co.uk/) is definitely a top choice!